Milburn, Cumbria: Geography

 The village stands on a shelf of Saint Bees sandstone, overlain here by a thick layer of glacial deposits.
 This sandstone underlies most of the Eden Valley and, in fact, runs right beneath the volcanic deposits of the Lake District to emerge eventually on the Solway coast, whence its name.
 It is quarried locally at numerous sites and has provided the principal building material for most of the older houses in the village.
 Its soft, red colouration gives the village a warm, welcoming appearance, a characteristic of the whole Eden Valley.

 The glacial deposits have given rise to heavy, fertile soils which are suitable for both arable and livestock farming.
 The soils also contain many rounded boulders of varying sizes which, because of their hardness provide a valuable building material to augment the softer, easily worked sandstone.
 The larger boulders are frequently seen in use as building foundations, while the smaller cobbles are widely employed in the drystone field-walls which form another characteristic feature of the area.

 The village is bounded both to the north and to the south by geological faults.
 The southerly fault (the Lounthwaite Fault) is considered particularly important in relation to the development of the village as it is associated with a line of strong-running springs.
 These may have been attractive to early settlers.

-Higher up the fell side to the north, the St Bees Sandstone is overlain by limestone.
+Higher up the fell side to the north, the St Bees sandstone is overlain by limestone.
 A number of ruined lime kilns and small quarries indicate that the limestone has been burnt in the past to produce lime for building and agricultural purposes.
 Lime makes an excellent mortar for sandstone buildings.
 Spread on the land it also reduces the acidity of soil and improves its fertility.

-Further to the north still, sandwiched between these intake fields and the steep slopes of the Pennine escarpment itself lies a complex geological zone known as the Cross Fell Inlier (see Burgess and Wadge).
+Further to the north still, sandwiched between these intake fields and the steep slopes of the Pennine escarpment itself lies a complex geological zone known as the Cross Fell inlier.
 It consists of a lens of older rocks faulted upwards between the much younger layers that bound it.
-The whole North Pennines AONB, of which the Inlier forms part, is in fact of such interest to geologists that in 2003 it was designated a Geopark under a Unesco programme to promote public interest in geology.
+The whole North Pennines AONB, of which the inlier forms part, is in fact of such interest to geologists that in 2003 it was designated a Geopark under a Unesco programme to promote public interest in geology.